-"One delegate from each Division, whatever its membership, and one additional delegate for every five hundred (500) members, or major fraction thereof, in good standing, based upon the reports next preceding the Encampment." - Constitution, Rules and Regulations.
+"One delegate from each Division, whatever membersh Nettional delegate for every five hund 500 "One delegate from each Division, whatever membersh and one additional delegate for every five hund 500) mem and one additional delegate for Coory internation (500) mem bers, or major fraction thereof, in good standing, based upon the reports next preceding the Encampment." - Constitution the report Regulations.
 Chap.
 IV, Art.
 2, C. R. & R.